learnroku/crash-course/docs/Lesson6.md

     Error Code: -3
     onPlayerStateChanged: finished
     ```

+    You may have noticed that the playerPosition is still being logged every second after clicking the back button and exiting the video.
+We need to close the video on the back button press event.
+In `home_scene.brs`, update the onKeyEvent() in the videoplayer.visible conditional and add the following:
+    ```
+    else if m.videoplayer.visible
+        closeVideo()
+        m.details_screen.setFocus(true)
+        return true
+	end if
+    ```
+    The player position logging should now stop after hitting the back button.

 1. Now that the error is handled, the user should be made aware that there was a problem.
 We can show a dialog on screen.
 Roku supports a modal dialog using a Dialog component coupled with a specific property on the home scene.
 First add a new Dialog node to the `home_scene.xml` children, and don't forget to create a reference in the init() function of `home_scene.brs`: